Olivercomet/EPFExplorer/README.md

 - Opening and editing TSB/MPB tiled images.
 (Both EPF and HR)
 - Exporting and reimporting Lua scripts.
 - Editing save files.
 (Both EPF and HR)
-- Dumping audio clips to .wav (PCM or ADPCM format wav, openable if FFMPEG is installed)
+- Exporting audio clips to .wav (PCM or ADPCM format wav, openable if FFMPEG is installed)
 - Exporting and replacing music tracks in .XM format, with all sample data
 - Opening and editing the game's DLC mission (download.arc)